 Improved in-video search makes it easy to find the videos they need for the answers they’re looking for.
 Automatic Captioning, different audio tracks, adaptive UI, and other accessibility features ensure that resources are always available regardless of geography, language barriers, or individual disabilities.

 When planning a webinar, it’s essential to keep the same kind of interactivity expected from an in-person seminar.
 Quizzes and polls will keep large crowds engaged, while virtual classrooms make it easy to break out into smaller groups.
 Furthermore, they’re fully equipped with digital whiteboards for everyone to take part in the discussion.

-Level Two: Working Parties
+Level Two: Work Parties

 When working remotely, peer learning or asking for advice is far more complicated.
 Certainly unfortunate, as employees are often the companies’ best and greatest knowledge source.
 By giving them easy-to-use video creation and sharing tools (as well as some encouragement from managers and supervisors), companies can make great use of that invaluable resource.